ZENALC/algobot/README.md

 • Run live bots with parameters configured.\
 • Telegram integration that allows users to trade or view statistics.\
 • Create custom, trailing, or limit stop losses.\
-• Create take profits.
+• Create take profits.\
-• Ability to create your own strategies relatively easily.
+• Ability to create your own custom strategies.

 # User Interface